 2 Psychology Rules for Getting Better at Chess--and Life We often use chess as a metaphor for life, business, and other competitive sports, because it's such a strategic game.
 Coder and chess player Gautam Narula offers us two simple rules that sum up the psychology of chess-and, by extension, winning in other areas.
 In an incredibly detailed post about how to quickly get better at chess, Narula says: If chess is anything, it is a game of second chances.
-Chess, like life, rewards perseverance.
-I've turned countless losses into draws and wins because my opponents got overconfident while I dug in.
 There's a footnote to the second rule, saying if the situation is absolutely hopeless, it's good etiquette to resign rather than drag the game on needlessly.
 "If my opponent were playing [reigning World Chess Champion and number one player in the world] Magnus Carlsen in this position, would Carlsen be able to win?"
 The whole post is a great resource for anyone interested in chess, but the psychology part applies to us all.
 How to Get Good at Chess, Fast | Gautam Narula Photo by malias.

 "The Way a Person Does One Thing Is the Way They Do Everything" There's something that is far more important than reaching one of your goals: the process that leads you there.
 If you're going to do something-no matter what it is-do it to the best of your ability.
 Developing a good process and solid work ethic can come from everything you do, not just the one thing you're trying to accomplish.
-"The way a person does one thing is the way they do everything" I used to be a someone who would cut corners on what I thought were small things.
+Writer and former athlete Tobi Atkins rethought the way he lived his life when he heard an old zen saying from one of his mentors: "The way a person does one thing is the way they do everything" I used to be a someone who would cut corners on what I thought were small things.
 It may seem like you're just skimping on the unimportant stuff, or saving energy for your big tasks, but repetition makes a habit.
 Of course, there's a difference between not cutting corners and perfectionism.
 This One Phrase Changed My Life | Pick the Brain Photo by Stephen Korecky.